Atrial Septal Defect

 • Eisenmenger syndrome

-TOM TIP: It is worth remembering atrial septal defects as a cause of stroke in patients with a DVT.
-Normally when patients have a DVT and this becomes an embolus, the clot travels to the right side of the heart, enters the lungs and becomes a pulmonary embolism.
-In patients with an ASD the clot is able to travel from the right atrium to the left atrium across the ASD.
-This means the clot can travel to the left ventricle, aorta and up to the brain, causing a large stroke.
-An exam question may feature a patient with a DVT that develops a large stroke and the challenge is to identify that they have had a lifelong asymptomatic ASD.
+TOM TIP: Normally when patients have a deep vein thrombosis (DVT) that breaks away and becomes an embolus, the clot travels through the right side of the heart to the lungs and becomes a pulmonary embolism.
+With an ASD, the clot is able to travel across the ASD, through the left side of the heart and into the systemic circulation.
+It can then travel up to the brain, causing a large stroke.
+An exam question may feature a patient with a DVT who develops a stroke and you have to identify that they have had a lifelong asymptomatic ASD.

 Presentation

-Atrial septal defects are often picked up through antenatal scans or newborn examinations.
+Atrial septal defects may be detected on antenatal scans or newborn examinations.
 It may be asymptomatic in childhood and present in adulthood with dyspnoea, heart failure or stroke.
 Typical symptoms in childhood are:

 • Shortness of breath